- What is the rotator cuff?

 Almost all patients are able to have surgery and go home the same day.

-The day before surgery you will be told what time to report to the surgery center.
-You will be admitted and taken to a pre-operative holding area where you are prepared for surgery.
+When you arrive at the surgery center, you will be admitted and taken to a pre-operative holding area where you are prepared for surgery.
 You will be asked several times which extremity the surgeon will be operating on, this question is asked many times on purpose.
 Anesthesia will be administered and the surgery is then performed.

 After the operation, you will be taken to the recovery room to be monitored.
-Once the effects of anesthesia have worn off and your pain is under control, you will be given your post-operative instructions and a prescription for pain medication.
+Once the effects of the anesthesia have worn off and your pain is under control, you will be given your post-operative instructions and a prescription for pain medication.
 Please be aware that the process of checking in, preparing for surgery, undergoing the operation, and recovering from the anesthesia takes the majority of the day.
-It is recommended that you and your family members bring some reading material to help make the process easier.
+It is recommended that your driver bring some reading material for the duration.